NgMinhDucc/DSA/README.md

-This repository contains C++ solutions to Data Structures and Algorithms problems that I solved during my first year at university.
+This repository includes c++ solutions to Data Structures and Algorithms problems I have solved as a freshman.

-## Contents
+# Highlights
-- Basic algorithms and data structures
+- Focus on fundamental DSA concepts
-- Problem-solving practice from coursework and online judges
+- Clean and readable implementations

-I use this repo to track my progress and improve my problem-solving skills.
+I use this to strengthen my problem-solving skills and build a solid foundation in algorithms.

-Feel free to open an issue if you have suggestions or improvements.
+Feel free to open an issue if you have any suggestions and improvemnts.